openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

    provided by hacluster will **not** be monitored during the series upgrade due to the pausing of units.

 #.
+Perform any workload maintenance pre-upgrade steps.
+For percona-cluster,
-Perform a backup of percona-cluster and transfer it to a secure location:
+   take a backup and transfer it to a secure location:

    .. code-block:: none